 Adequate facilities will be developed for execution of the project.
 The project will be implemented on Engineering, Procurement and Construction (EPC) concept and may be awarded through International Competitive Bidding Process.

-The schedule of commissioning of first unit is envisaged as 42 months from the NTP (Notice to Proceed) to EPC Contractor and subsequent units shall be commissioned within a gap of 6 months thereafter.
+The schedule of commissioning of first unit is envisaged as 44 months from Zero Date and subsequent unit shall be commissioned within a gap of 6 months thereafter.